contagon/handbook/handbook/10-aaronic-priesthood.md

 Quorum meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 A member of the quorum presidency (or one of the bishop’s assistants in the priests quorum) conducts.
 He leads the quorum in reciting the theme and counseling together about assignments, duties, and other matters.

 A quorum member or adult leader then leads gospel instruction.
 Quorum leaders counsel with advisers about who should teach.
-Meeting outlines are found in Come, Follow Me﻿—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org](https://comefollowme.churchofjesuschrist.org/)).
+Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org](https://comefollowme.churchofjesuschrist.org/)).

 Normally, each Aaronic Priesthood quorum meets separately (see [10.1.5](10-aaronic-priesthood.md#1015-aoadapting-quorums-to-local-needs)).
-Young men and young women may occasionally combine for a Sunday lesson, as directed by the bishopric.
+Young men and young women may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.

 Young men are encouraged to participate in seminary (see [15.1](15-seminaries-and-institutes.md#151-seminary)).